-In general, SRS's aging buildings are not cost-effective to upgrade, and the executive order emphasizes maintenance, repairs, and ECMs (for example, LED upgrades and more efficient heating ventilation, and air conditioning [HVAC] systems) identified in EISA audits.
+The Executive Order requires SRS to prioritize actions that reduce waste, cut costs, enhance the resilience of federal infrastructure and operations, and enable more effective accomplishment of its mission.
+In general, SRS's aging buildings are not cost-effective to upgrade.
+However, the SRS emphasis on maintenance, repairs, and energy conservation measures identified in EISA audits (for example, LED lighting upgrades and more efficient heating ventilation, and air conditioning [HVAC] systems) support the goals detailed in the directive.